 At its September meeting, the Colorado PERA Board of Trustees endorsed a package of reforms designed to reduce the overall risk profile of the plan and improve PERA’s funded status.
-This endorsement follows extensive analysis by the PERA Board and a statewide outreach effort with a range of stakeholders.
+This endorsement follows extensive analysis by the PERA Board and a statewide outreach effort with a range

 The Board’s package, which must be approved by the General Assembly before becoming law, includes recommendations that will significantly change the benefit provisions and contribution structure of the plan.
 If passed by the Legislature and the Governor, the Board’s proposal would fortify the fund by making three major changes: